michael-a-grammar/mona.nvim/README.md

 **Please note** that this is not a replacement for the various LSP implementations available for `elixir`; it is solely some goodies that I find nice when programming my favourite language in my favourite editor

+As `mona` doesn't use any fancy LSP shenanigans, it is blindingly fast but may prove to be naive in implementation

+We simply rely on regular expressions and conventions in order to _work things_ out - if you consider using `mona`, please report any inconsistencies!

-## Features
+## ✨ Features

-- Browse project, application and current buffer directory modules using [telescope!](https://github.com/nvim-telescope/telescope.nvim)
+- Browse project, application and current buffer directory modules _and_ tests using [telescope!](https://github.com/nvim-telescope/telescope.nvim)

-## Install
+## 💻 Install

 - Requires [ripgrep](https://github.com/BurntSushi/ripgrep)